 - The Virtuous Mission prologue of Metal Gear Solid 3 has you visit multiple regions of the game, and introduces most of the cast, before the actual Snake Eater mission.

-- Star Ocean 3 takes five to six hours before you are dumped on an actual planet and start real fights.
+- Star Ocean 3 takes five to six hours before you are dumped on an actual planet most of the remaining game takes place on and start real fights.

 - Persona 3 has a little over an hour of cutscenes (and one battle sequence) between the start of the game and your first opportunity to save.